m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 There are many possible causes for congestion collapse.

 One possibility is the **spurious retransmission** of packets that are still in flight.
-When senders don’t receive acknowledgements for packets in a timely fashion, they can spuriously retransmit those packets, thus resulting in many copies of the same packets being outstanding in the network at any one time.
+When senders don't receive acknowledgements for packets in a timely fashion, they can spuriously retransmit those packets, thus resulting in many copies of the same packets being outstanding in the network at any one time.

 Another cause of congestion collapse is undelivered packets, where packets consume resources and are dropped elsewhere in the network.